AlessioAnalytics/turtlebot3_machine_learning/README.md

 `. /my_scripts/start_ros.sh $STAGE_PARAM`

 where $STAGE_PARAM has to be replaced with a number from 1 to 4 depending on the stage you want to start.
+This can only be set once, if you want to change it afterwards you need to restart the Docker container.

+### Errors
 If no simulation is starting on your screen make sure `$DISPLAY` is set correctly.

 If you run into problems with logging or database cfg files disable logging in